Scalingo/php-buildpack/README.md

-# Advanced PHP Buildpack
+# Advanced PHP Buildpack (fork from CHH/heroku=buildpack-php)

 ## What makes it unique?

-* Supports PHP 5.3, 5.4 and 5.5
+* Supports PHP 5.3, 5.4, 5.5 and 5.6
 * Uses the memory of the dyno more efficiently by going with NGINX and PHP-FPM instead of Apache/mod_php
 * Supports Composer out of the box
 * No writing NGINX configuration files: supports CakePHP, Classic PHP applications, Magento, Silex, Slim, Symfony 2 and ZF2 apps with a simple configuration driven by your `composer.json`.